Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 Supplemental SNAP Benefits

-Families who are receiving SNAP, but who aren’t already at the maximum benefit allotment for their household size, will receive a supplement for May to bring them up to the max.
+DCFS has received federal approval to issue supplemental SNAP benefits for August 2020.
+Families who are receiving SNAP for August, but who don't already receive the maximum allotment for their household size, will receive a supplement for August to bring them to the max.

-- For current SNAP recipients, May supplemental benefits will be loaded onto their EBT cards the week of May 18.
-DCFS will be communicating directly with SNAP recipients about these supplements closer to the date.
+For current SNAP recipients, August supplemental benefits are scheduled to be loaded onto their EBT cards on August 21.
+DCFS will communicate with SNAP recipients about these supplements closer to the date.

-- For people who have applied for SNAP but aren’t yet certified as eligible to receive benefits, their May supplements will be loaded onto their EBT cards on a rolling weekly basis after their applications are approved.
+Those who have applied for SNAP, but aren't yet certified as eligible to receive benefits, will have August supplements loaded onto their cards on a rolling weekly basis after their applications are approved.

 What are supplemental SNAP benefits?